 2) Select one of the cycles we added earlier.
 Notice the properties:

 Tip: If the statistics don’t reflect your changes as soon as you access this page, hit the refresh button in the menu.

 3) Notice the statistics section, it shows “1” for the “Requirements assigned to cycle”.
 It now clearly indicates how many requirements are associated with this cycle.

 4) Same thing with the Release.
 Hit the refresh button if the statistics don’t get updated immediately.

 Remember, that ALM does not mandate that a requirement created be mapped back to a release or cycle.
 It is merely a best practice to do so and when done, you can completely leverage the ALM features to your benefit.
-The same thing applies with Tests.
+The same thing applies to Tests.
 Once you create the tests you don’t necessarily have to link them back to requirement and/or release.
 But then, you will not be utilizing the tool its 100% if you don’t.